aniruddha0pandey/Kumbhakarna/README.md

 I've used [Google Apps Script]("https://script.google.com") to send emails using the `sendEmails.gs` script, which used the GMail, Sheets and Drive API.

+I've used the `=PROPER()` function on names column to obtain proper casing for names in Google Spreadsheets.

 All configurations and keys are saved in the `.env` file in root directory, thus in `.gitignore`.
 Use the below command to generate `credentials.gs` file from `.env` file.
 Tried to use Twelve-Factor App methodology as far as possible.
 ```bash
 $ chmod 755 ./entrypoint.sh
 $ ./entrypoint.sh
 ```

+I've used `[Leiningen]("https://leiningen.org/")` to generate server project.
 The certificates are stored in heroku's clojure based postgres database in a hash table.

 ## Project Structure